dart-lang/language/accepted/future-releases/variance/feature-specification.md

 type alias is determined by the usage of that type parameter in the body of the type alias.*

+*Variance _can_ be used with a generic enum declaration.*

+The definition of the variance of a type parameter of a type alias remains unchanged.

-We say that a type parameter _X_ of a type alias _F_ _is covariant_ if it only occurs covariantly in the body of _F_; that it _is contravariant_ if it occurs contravariantly in the body of _F_ and does not occur covariantly or invariantly; that it _is invariant_ if it occurs invariantly in the body of _F_ (*with no constraints on other occurrences*), or if it occurs both covariantly and contravariantly.
+*In particular, a type parameter _X_ of a type alias _F_ is covariant if it occurs in covariant positions in the body of _F_, but not in contravariant nor invariant positions; it is contravariant if it occurs in contravariant positions in the body of _F_, but in covariant or invariant positions; and it _is invariant_ if it occurs in invariant positions and/or it occurs in covariant as well as in contravariant positions.*

-*In particular, an unused type parameter is considered covariant.*

 Let _D_ be the declaration of a class or mixin, and let _X_ be a type parameter declared by _D_.